Medicare Levy Surcharge

 - $1,000 or less for couples/families, per calendar year

-Which portion of my income will determine my surcharge?
+Which portion of your income will determine your Medicare Levy Surcharge?

 Your MLS will be determined by your income for MLS purposes.
 This is a special definition of income, as determined by the Australian Tax Office.